alaird4/Task_manager/README.md

   <p align="center">
-    Project Name: Task_manager
+    <p>Project Name: Task_manager</p>
-    Purpose: This Task manager project is a management system that can be used by small businesses to assign tasks to staff.
-It can also allow staff to track tasks and mark them as
-    complete.
-The system will also allow management teams to look at the statistics and add new members to the system.
+    <p>Purpose: This Task manager project is a management system that can be used by small businesses to assign tasks to staff.
+It can also allow staff to track tasks and mark them as       complete.
+The system will also allow management teams to look at the statistics and add new members to the system.</p>
-    I hope you enjoy following the management system through on python.
+    <p>I hope you enjoy following the management system through on python.</p>
     <br />
     <a href="https://github.com/alaird4/Task_manager"><strong>Explore the docs »</strong></a>
     <br />